Ivan Kozhedub National University of the Air Force: Namesake

 After graduating from the Chuguiv Military Aviation Pilots School in 1941, Kozhedub was appointed a pilot instructor.
 From March 1943 Kozhedub served as an air force fighter pilot with the Soviet Air Forces.
 During the war, he made 330 sorties, led 120 air battles as a unit commander, and personally shot down 62 enemy aircraft.
 According to the ratio of air battles and enemy planes shot down in them, he was recognized as the most effective pilot of the Second World War's Eastern Front, winning three Gold Medals as a Hero of the Soviet Union.
 After the war, Kozhedub held a number of senior positions in the Soviet Armed Forces.

 In different years the military institutions which became part of the KNUAF were named after prominent commanders LO Govorov, MI Krylov, OM Vasilevsky and SI Gritsevets.

 Contribution to outer space

 Within the walls of the university mastered the basics of flying and received a ticket to the sky 27 astronauts.
-The first detachment of astronauts included world-famous graduate O.A.Leonov – twice Hero of the Soviet Union, the first person to go into outer space.
+The first detachment of astronauts included graduate A.A.Leonov – achieved the Hero of the Soviet Union twice, the first person to go into outer space.
 P.I.Klimuk, a graduate of the university, headed the astronaut training center for a long time.
-The university is proud of its graduates, awarded the Star of the Hero of Ukraine – the first cosmonaut of independent Ukraine – Major General L.K.Kadenyuk and Honored Test Pilot Colonel O.V.Galunenko.
+Awarded the Star of the Hero of Ukraine – the first cosmonaut of independent Ukraine – Major General L.K.Kadenyuk and Test Pilot Colonel O.V.Galunenko.